ElektraInitiative/libelektra/doc/tutorials/contributing-clion.md

 include a reference to the issue you have fixed so that the issue can be closed automatically once your code change gets included to the official repository (e.g. `Closes #1234`).
-Before committing your changes please make sure that "Reformat code" and "Rearrange code" are disabled in the commit dialog.
+Before committing your changes please make sure that _Reformat code_ and _Rearrange code_ are disabled in the commit dialog.
 Otherwise, Clions formatter might produce files that don't adhere to our formatting guidelines.